 This commodities dataset complements the catchment scale land use of Australia dataset and can be used to identify, map and analyse (selected) agricultural commodities (where available).
 A focus of this first release has been horticultural and intensive animal industries.

 Commodity information can be extracted or combined with other spatial datasets to provide new insights and analysis concerning land use in Australia.

 Land use summaries have been assembled using current catchment scale land use data and natural resource management regions for Australia.
 The dashboard enables users to visualise the data by:

-- selecting a region and view land use map and regional statistics
+- selecting a region to view land use map and regional statistics

-- selecting a land use and see where it is distributed across Australia
+- selecting a land use to see where it is distributed across Australia

-- selecting several regions and compare land use
+- selecting several regions to compare land use

-- selecting a state and view land use map and state statistics.
+- selecting a state to view land use map and state statistics.

 The Australian Land Use and Management (ALUM) Classification system provides a nationally consistent method to collect and present land use information.
 The latest version (Version 8) of the classification includes fields to collect commodity and land management practice information.
 The ALUM Classification Version 8 is being used in land use mapping for improved biosecurity outcomes funded by Department of Agriculture and Water Resources, Sustainable Agriculture, Fisheries and Forestry Division.